-In my teaching career, I looked at many startup business plans.
-And many had the same errors.
-It seemed the new business owners had gone through my list of common business plan errors and checked them off!
-Here's my list, so you don't make the same mistakes.
+Many startup business plans have the same errors.
+It seems new business owners have gone through a list of common business plan errors and checked them off!
+Here's is a list of what to avoid, so you don't make the same mistakes.

 What a Lender Wants in a Business Plan